A comprehensive guide

 1. Isolation and Targeted Muscle Engagement:

-The hack squat machine helps isolate the targeted muscles more effectively than traditional squats.
-It allows for greater focus on the quadriceps, hamstrings, and glutes, ensuring a more efficient muscle engagement.
+The hack squat machine helps isolate the quadriceps, hamstrings and glutes more effectively than traditional squats.

 2. Reduced Spinal Stress:

 Unlike free-weight squats, the hack squat reduces stress on the spine and lower back.
-This makes it an excellent alternative for individuals with lower back issues or those looking to minimise the risk of injury.
+This makes it a practical option for those managing lower back fatigue or aiming to reduce overall spinal load.

 3. Versatility and Adaptability: